any-docs/css/content/reference/properties/opacity/index.md

 }
 ```

 To enable first-style transitions, `@starting-style` rules are needed.
 In the above code, setting `opacity: 0` in `@starting-style` provides a starting point for the transition when the element receives its initial style update.
-For more details, see {{cssxref("@starting-style")}}.
+For more details, see `@starting-style`.

 Setting `transition-behavior: allow-discrete` is required to transition to `display: none`.
-See the {{cssxref("transition-behavior")}} property for more details.
+See the `transition-behavior` property for more details.

 ## Accessibility